joshlasdin/VistaGui--Starter/README.md

-# marionette-starter
+# VistA-Surgery-GUI-2
-Quick bootstrap for a marionette project
+Reworked Source for the VistA-Surgery GUI using Backbone/Marionette